CSS-Windows/WindowsDiag/ALL/tools/Video/readme.md

  install the platinium codec DecoderSetupXxx.msi (or just run TakeOneSetupXxx.exe) to be able to see the videos in Windows MediaPlayer!
  -> open file with 'Windows Media Player'

+ or install any video player / decoder of your choice, i.e. VLC

 ## Recording:
 on Server edition, if you encounter error message "Unable to load DLL 'SdkDll.dll': The specified module could not be found.
 (Exception from HRESULT: 0x8007007E)"